 - Battery gas can explode. - Keep sparks, lighted matches, and flame away from the top of battery. - Never check battery charge by placing a metal object across the posts.
 Use a voltmeter or hydrometer. - Do not charge a frozen battery; it may explode.
 Warm the battery to 16 °C (60 °F) first. - Do not continue to use or charge the battery when electrolyte level is lower than specified.
 Explosion of the battery may result. - Loose terminals may produce sparks.
-Securely tighten all terminals. - Connect terminals to the correct electrical poles.
-Failure to do so may cause damage to the electrical parts or fire. - Battery electrolyte is poisonous.
+Securely tighten all terminals. - Battery electrolyte is poisonous.
 If the battery should explode, battery electrolyte may be splashed into eyes, possibly resulting in blindness. - Be sure to wear eye protection when checking electrolyte specific gravity.